aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The first thing you want to do is pull down the image from Docker hub.
 It is a fairly large image so be warned that it will take a bit of time and space.

-The image is hosted [here](https://hub.docker.com/r/softcover/softcover) and the its Github repo is available [here](https://github.com/softcover/softcover-docker)
+The image is hosted [here](https://hub.docker.com/r/softcover/softcover) and its Github repo is available [here](https://github.com/softcover/softcover-docker)

 We can pull the image using the following Docker command: